Roy N. Martin

 - Maximizes Privacy

 Here’s a news program about collaborative divorce that aired a number of years ago, in another state where i once practiced.
 The information remains accurate and the collaborative process works the same regardless of location or underlying law.
 If you think there’s a chance that you and your spouse might be able to work together amicably, I suggest you take a few minutes to watch this Collaborative Divorce Video.
 Then ask your spouse to watch too.
-Even if you plan to negotiate your own divorce or attempt to reach settlement through mediation, the video will be worth viewing because it illustrates so well the experience of working together amicably.
+Even if you plan to negotiate your own divorce or attempt to reach settlement through mediation, the video will be worth viewing because it illustrates so well the experience of working together well.